BertyBasset/SynthCustomControls/README.md

 ## Annotations
 Each Tick Mark location can be annotated, even when `ShowTicks` is `false`.
 Either a text label or an icon can be displayed at each Tick Position.
 Text labels can be manually specified, or they can be automatic where they will take the value 0 up to the number of Tick Positions.
-Annotations can be selected by setting the `AnnotationMode` property, valid values being `None`, `LabelsAuto`, `Labels`, `Images`.
+Annotations can be selected by setting the `AnnotationMode` property, valid values being `None`, `LabelsAuto`, `Labels` and `Images`.
 For `LabelsAuto` and `Labels` modes, the text size of the labels will automatically increase if the knob is made bigger.

 ### Automatic Labels
 `AnnotationMode` is set to `LabelsAuto`.
 If snapping is off, then the digits 0 to 10 will be displayed along the full sweep angle.
 If `ShowTicks` is `true`, the positions will correspond to those of the ticks.
 The last 2 examples show snapping by setting `NumPositions`.
 In this case the number and location of labels displayed correspond with the snap positions.